OU-CTCH1330/cpp-dev-env/README.md

 You are free to go with setup of your own.
 As long as you check in correct code in GitHub repo, it's a job done.
 For istance you can:

 - Develop with local dev environment in your host, installing necessary sdk and tools on your own (no containers).
 You can get some clue of required packages by looking at `./Dockerfile` and `./.devcontainer/devcontainer.json`.
 Getting these depends on your platform (Win, Mac, Linux).
 - Switch to a different IDE, for instance `Visual Studio`, a powerhouse of Microsoft based development.
-It has a name similar to our `Visual Studio Code`, but a very different tool.
+It has a name similar to our `Visual Studio Code`, but it is a very different tool.
-- You can go to the other extreme and work without IDE, from some dev friendly editor (with extensions), eg `Vim`.
+- You can go to the other extreme and work without IDE, from some dev friendly editor (possibly with extensions), eg `Vim`.

 I'll be happy to provide support of these choices but keep in mind that I may not be familiar with your peculiar setup and tools.
 Experience will be hacky as we stray off the common path.